sign-language-processing/sign-language-processing.github.io/src/index.md

 The approach allows leveraging external data such as parallel data for spoken language machine translation.

 @Zhao_Zhang_Fu_Hu_Su_Chen_2024 introduce CV-SLT, employing conditional variational autoencoders to address the modality gap between video and text.
-They assess the disparity using RWTH-PHOENIX-Weather-2014T data, correlating similar embeddings with improved BLEU scores.
 Their approach involves guiding the model to encode visual and textual data similarly through two paths: one with visual data alone and one with both modalities.
 Using KL divergences, they steer the model towards generating consistent embeddings and accurate outputs regardless of the path.
 Once the model achieves consistent performance across paths, it can be utilized for translation without gloss supervision.